tatumio/tatum-php/docs/Api/CustomerApi.md

 <h4>2 credits per API call.</h4>

-<p>This method is helpful in case your primary system will change ID's or customer will change the country he/she is supposed to be in compliance with.</p>
+This method is helpful in case your primary system will change ID's or customer will change the country he/she is supposed to be in compliance with.

 ### Example